MediaSFU/MediaSFU-ReactJS/README.md

 8. **Chat (Direct & Group)**: Facilitate communication with direct and group chat options.
 9. **Cloud Recording (track-based)**: Customize recordings with track-based options, including watermarks, name tags, background colors, and more.
 10. **Managed Events**: Manage events with features to handle abandoned and inactive participants, as well as enforce time and capacity limits.

+## 🆕 **New Advanced Media Access**

+**Interested in getting just the media stream of a specific participant?** You can now easily retrieve individual participant streams using `sourceParameters.getParticipantMedia()` [Learn more →](#media-device-and-stream-utility-methods)

+**Need to access available cameras and microphones?** Use `sourceParameters.getMediaDevicesList()` to enumerate all available media devices on the user's system programmatically.

 # Getting Started <a name="getting-started"></a>